 We started developing cables in 1993 to compliment our Loudspeaker range, the cables culminated in the use of Military/Aerospace grade Silver and Copper combined with VIRGIN PTFE (Pressure cast Teflon).

-Our 'Time Aligned' configuration was chosen after extensive testing and the design was registered in 1994.
+Our 'Time Aligned' configuration was chosen after extensive testing and the design was submitted for registration in 1994.

 Sonic Art's conductor design is essentially a silver alloy, 40 microns of Military Grade 4N Silver plated onto a Military Grade 4N Copper core.
 Anyone who tells you their cable is 6N or 7N should be asked to supply a laboratory report showing the purity grade and how they tested for it!
 Even the Military & Aerospace industries test only to a provable 99.99% purity, their testing includes checking for trace elements, terms like “oxygen free” are more a gimmick than a real measure of metal purity.

 Plating of copper base wires is a very expensive process if done to Military/Aerospace standards, and contrary to what many “cable producers” will try to convince you of, correct hi-tech plating is superior to any other method of combining silver and copper.

 Each of our 19 strands is saturated with 40 microns of Silver, which forms the basis of our conductors.
 The conductors are drawn through Diamond dies which create excellent surface finish and a smooth consistent base wire.
 The dies compact the wire into the desired diameter and form an almost alloy of silver and copper.
 The cross sectional metallurgy is smooth and gradual in its consistency.

 Our process eliminates brightness & dioding effects associated with cheap plating techniques such as molten bath plating, commonly used by Asian & commercial wire manufacturers.
 The military would never use molten bath plating as it is of low quality, with the problems of stripping and corrosion in the metallurgy.